PLACES TO VISIT IN CAPPADOCIA

 - Uchisar Rock Castle is the highest place in the region, was used as a watchtower and as a dwelling site.
 Today it is a favorite panoramic spot to watch the scenery and take beautiful pictures.

 - Underground Cities are beyond words, a must-see to understand how it should feel to live meters deep under the ground for weeks or maybe for months with the relatively limited supply of life necessities.
-The exact date and number are unknown, but we see that were used earliest by the Hittites I the written history.
+The exact date and number are unknown, but we see those were used earliest by the Hittites I the written history.

 - It is the land of the Cappadocian Fathers; Basil the Great; Bishop of Caesarea (Kayseri), Gregory of Nyssa, later Patriarch of Constantinople; Gregory of Nazianzus and St. Paul who lived in the 4th century and made key contributions to the doctrine of the Trinity.